Vaibhav-kesarwani/Todo-App/README.md

 # Todo-App

+The Todo App 📝 is a streamlined and intuitive task management application designed to help users efficiently organize their daily activities.
+With a user-friendly interface, it allows for easy creation, prioritization, and tracking of tasks, ensuring that nothing important slips through the cracks.
+The app offers features such as categorization, due dates, reminders, and task completion tracking to enhance productivity and enable users to stay on top of their schedules.
+Whether it's personal errands, work-related tasks, or long-term projects, the Todo App provides a centralized platform for seamless task management, empowering users to stay organized and focused. 🚀✅📅🔍

 ## How to setup project locally

 This repository contains a Flutter project.
 To get started, follow the steps below to set up the project on your local machine.